 This is the major development program for high schools that runs over 6 months.
-It is in its 13th year and is an approved Creative Arts program by the Ministry of Education.
+It is in its 15th year and is an approved Creative Arts program by the Ministry of Education.
 The Kula Awards gives high school students an opportunity to participate in three streams – film, dance and art.
-Students are put through a training program and then use their creativity to produce a short film or a dance routine or a piece of art, depending on which stream they participated in.
+Students are put through a training program and then use their creativity to produce a short film, dance routine or a piece of art, depending on which stream they participat in.
 These are then entered into competition and judged by an expert panel.
 The best entries are awarded trophies and cash prizes at a gala awards event that goes over 2 nights.

 The program gives students an introduction and a stepping stone into the audio visual industry should they wish to pursue a career in this industry.

 While traditional media is used to create awareness of the event, the real success of the Kula Awards is driven by Film Fiji’s social media strategy.
 Being able to communicate directly with the audience resulted in massive awareness and a huge turnout on the awards nights.
-Film Fiji’s Kula Awards Facebook page has over 42,000 followers and in 2017, it recorded 102 posts from March to September which also included 29 videos.
+Film Fiji’s Kula Awards Facebook page has over 59,000 followers and close to 55,000 likes.

 By the end of the Kula Awards campaign, the Film Fiji Facebook page had a total of: